Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: Modeling

 \subsection{Fitting Procedures}

-\textsc{BayeSN} fits are performed with the Stan probabilistic programming language~\citep{Carpenter17, Stan20}, which uses a Hamiltonian Monte Carlo algorithm to efficiently sample the posterior distribution~\citep{Hoffman14,Betancourt16}.
-For individual fits, we sample the posterior density given by eq.
-28 in \citet{Mandel22}, and use standard diagnostics to assess the quality of the MCMC fit as described therein.
-In all fits, we apply a Milky Way extinction correction using the \cite{Fitzpatrick99} law, adopting $R_{V;\,\rm{MW}}=3.1$, and a reddening estimate from the \cite{Schlafly11} reddening map; for NGC~3147 we use $E(B-V)_{\rm{MW}}=0.0213$~mag.

-In this work, we alternately use three different $R_V$ priors:\begin{itemize} \item $R_V^*=2.659$: $R_V$ is frozen at the training value \item $R_V \sim \mathcal{U}(1,6)$: $R_V$ is a single free parameter common amongst siblings in a joint fit \item $R_V^s \sim \mathcal{U}(1,6)$: $R_V$ is an individual free parameter for each sibling SN $s$ in an individual or joint fit \end{itemize} \begingroup \parindent=0pt The lower bound on the uniform prior is chosen because the Rayleigh scattering limit is predicted to produce $R_V\approx 1.2$~\citep{Draine03}; the upper bound is motivated by observational results of lines of sight in the Milky Way~\citep{Cardelli89, Fitzpatrick99, Fitzpatrick07, Foster13, Schlafly16}.
-Of note is that if the data place no/very weak constraints on $R_{V}$, we expect the posterior mean to revert to the prior mean $\approx 3.5$, and the standard deviation of posterior samples to be: $(6-1)/\sqrt{12} \approx 1.4$, given the uniform prior: $R_V^s\sim\mathcal{U}(1,6)$. \endgroup
+To correct for Milky Way extinction, we use the \cite{Fitzpatrick99} law, adopting $R_{V;\,\rm{MW}}=3.1$, and a reddening estimate $E(B-V)_{\rm{MW}}=0.024$~mag from \cite{Scolnic21}.
+To model host galaxy dust, we fit for each sibling's dust law shape parameter, $R_V^s$, using a flat prior: $R_V^s\sim U(1,6)$.
+The lower bound is based on the Rayleigh scattering limit $R_V\approx 1.2$~\citep{Draine03}, and the upper bound is motivated by observational results of lines of sight in the Milky Way~\citep{Fitzpatrick99, Schlafly16}.

-The time of $B$-band maximum brightness, $T_{B;\,\rm{max}}$, which defines the rest-frame `phase' via:
+The time of $B$-band maximum brightness, $T_{B;\,\rm{max}}$, which defines rest-frame phase via:

-is fitted for in an individual fit, and thereafter frozen at the posterior mean time ($T_{B;\,\rm{max}}$ results are insensitive to $R_V$ prior).
+is fitted for in an individual fit, and thereafter frozen at the posterior mean time.
 Data outside the model phase range, $-10<t<40$~d, and data with $\rm{SNR}<3$, are removed from the fit.

-The absolute scale of \textsc{BayeSN} distance estimates is set by the normalisation of the $W_0$ functional principal component.
-Indirectly, this normalisation is set by the fiducial $H_0=73.24$~km\,s$^{-1}$\,Mpc$^{-1}$ from \cite{Riess16} that is assumed in model training.
-In an individual fit, the achromatic contribution towards the distance uncertainty comes from sampling the $\delta M_s$ parameter, which has a Gaussian dispersion set equal to the total achromatic intrinsic scatter learned in model training: $\sigma_0=0.094$~mag.